imclab/liz/README.md

 # Deploy

-First generate the bundled files `app.min.js` and `app.min.css` by running gulp:
+First generate the bundled files `app.min.js` and `app.min.css` for the client side by running gulp:

     gulp